In Venezuela everything is political, especially Twitter. Check out this story by

 typing speeds, repetitive content and tweets posted from different

-accounts within seconds of each other
+accounts within seconds of each other.

 "We can conclude that there

-," computer science professor Kyumin Lee said.
+is a bot alliance," computer science professor Kyumin Lee said.
 "It's

 not that they just happened to repost the exact same content; this is

-not normal human behavior
+not normal human behavior."

 Von Bergen, who writes for El Nacional, the last major Venezuelan